mlte-team/mlte/docs/docs/using_mlte.md

 ## Communicate ML Evaluation Results

 To communicate results and examine findings, `MLTE` produces a report that encapsulates all knowledge gained about the model and the system as a consequence of the evaluation process.
 Teams can import content from the negotiation card using the `MLTE` UI, and the fields can be customized as needed.
-Similar to the process during IMT, we start by defining the descriptive portions of the report.
+The report is most easily generated using the UI, but can also be defined via code as demonstrated below.

 ```python
 import time